Sibasish11/Network-Intrusion-Detection-System/README.md

 Under the hood, the app takes the classic network-flow feature set (things like `duration`, `protocol_type`, `service`, `flag`, `src_bytes`, `dst_bytes`, login and error-rate statistics, and host-based traffic aggregates) and runs it through three independently trained classifiers — **Decision Tree**, **Random Forest**, and **Naive Bayes**.
 Their votes are combined into a consensus verdict and a 0–100% threat score.

-On top of that, a rule-based engine flags specific suspicious patterns (incomplete handshakes, error-rate spikes, failed logins, privilege-escalation attempts, connection bursts, and more), and an optional AI layer — powered by Google Gemini or OpenAI — turns all of it into a short, readable incident report, styled like something a SOC analyst would write.
+On top of that, a rule-based engine flags specific suspicious patterns (incomplete handshakes, error-rate spikes, failed logins, privilege-escalation attempts, connection bursts, and more), and an optional AI layer , powered by Google Gemini or OpenAI , turns all of it into a short, readable incident report, styled like something a SOC analyst would write.
 No API key?
 No problem — a built-in local explanation engine covers the same ground.

 ## ✨ Features

-- **Ensemble detection** — three models vote independently, and their agreement becomes a single threat score
+- **Ensemble detection** : three models vote independently, and their agreement becomes a single threat score
-- **Manual inspection** — enter your own connection features and get an instant verdict
+- **Manual inspection** : enter your own connection features and get an instant verdict
-- **Random sample explorer** — pull a real record from the held-out test set and compare the prediction against the ground-truth label
+- **Random sample explorer** : pull a real record from the held-out test set and compare the prediction against the ground-truth label
-- **Curated presets** — one-click example traffic scenarios, handy for quick demos
+- **Curated presets** : one click example traffic scenarios, handy for quick demos
-- **Rule-based risk factors** — surfaces handshake anomalies, error-rate spikes, failed logins, root-shell attempts, and connection bursts without needing an LLM
+- **Rule-based risk factors** : surfaces handshake anomalies, error-rate spikes, failed logins, root-shell attempts, and connection bursts without needing an LLM
-- **AI SOC analyst** — optional Gemini/OpenAI integration writes a plain-English threat assessment plus suggested firewall and IDS rules
+- **AI SOC analyst** : optional Gemini/OpenAI integration writes a plain-English threat assessment plus suggested firewall and IDS rules
-- **Follow-up chat** — ask the "analyst" why something was flagged, or ask for a ready-to-use `iptables`/Snort rule
+- **Follow-up chat** : ask the "analyst" why something was flagged, or ask for a ready-to-use `iptables`/Snort rule
-- **Works offline** — every feature above still functions with zero API keys configured, just with simpler local explanations
+- **Works offline** : every feature above still functions with zero API keys configured, just with simpler local explanations

 ## ⚙️ How It Works

-1. Traffic features arrive — typed in manually, chosen from a preset, or pulled at random from the test set.
+1. Traffic features arrive : typed in manually, chosen from a preset, or pulled at random from the test set.
 2. Missing fields are filled with neutral defaults, categorical fields (`protocol_type`, `service`, `flag`) are label-encoded, and the row is scaled with the saved `scaler`.
 3. The three models — Decision Tree, Random Forest, Naive Bayes — each classify the row and report a confidence score.
 4. Votes combine into a consensus verdict (an "attack" verdict needs at least 2 of 3 models to agree) and a threat score (the average attack probability across all three).